 Noise Blocking Earmuffs for Kids

-- Protects kids against harmful noise and loud music; suitable for children above the age of 2
+- Protect kids against harmful noise and loud music; suitable for children above the age of 2

 - Comfortable, soft headband adjusts to fit any child